Whether or not you own a pair of Nike sneakers, the brand is one of the most valuable in the world. This is its story.

 NIKE was co-founded by Phil Knight and Bill Bowerman in 1964.

 Now a billionaire businessman, at the beginning of his career Phil Knight worked as a sports reporter and accountant.

 At university, he earned awards for his track performances as a middle-distance runner in the late 1950s.
 His track-and-field coach was Bill Bowerman.

 Two years before launching Nike, Phil graduated with a master’s degree in business administration from Stanford.

-Combining his love for running and his newly acquired business skills, Phil launched his shoe company called Blue Ribbon Sports with the objective of importing high-quality and low-cost running shoes from Japan into the American market.
+Combining his love for running and his newly acquired business skills, Phil launched his shoe company called Blue Ribbon Sports intending to import high-quality and low-cost running shoes from Japan into the American market.

 Seven years later, in 1971, the company had grown to fifty employees.
 The collaboration with the Japanese shoe supplier had ended and Phil chose a shoe factory in Mexico that had been endorsed by Adidas to manufacture his shoes.

 He also needed a new name for his first order of leather soccer shoes which he would sell as football shoes.
 Looking for the best name, he ran a poll of his employees and came up with a name himself, Dimension Six which was rejected by everyone for being “unspeakably bad”.

 The rest of the suggestions were not great also.
 Unfortunately, he didn’t have the time to come up with new names as he was on a deadline from the factory, the advertising department and the U.S. Patent Office where he needed to file paperwork with for his new shoe.